top of page

 I applied three to four shades of similar colors from each brand to a different corner of a mandala from "Simple Kaleidoscopes Adult Coloring Book" by Ligia Ortega.

 I used my preferred, colored pencil style - tiny circles with many light layers.
-I blended the yellow, red, blue shades to achieve other colors.
+I blended the yellow, red, and blue shades to achieve other colors.

 Crayola Colored Pencil Test